DeividReinkeSchiitz/FaustoBot/README.md

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+### Observations...

+The bot is in a free hosting and in the end of the month maybe doesn't work.